 The Diploma in Organic Farming not only provides the framework for produce to be grown organically and sustainably, it also imparts the leadership skills for companies seeking to be certified as organic.
-This industry is projected to grow at an annual rate of 15% - which, according to IBISWorld, is the highest of any industry - over the five years through 2024-25, reaching \$3.7 billion118.
-This is a reflection of rising consumer demand for information about the provenance of their food and assurances that farming practices take into account climate change by harnessing natural capital through methods such as regenerative agriculture (as discussed in the industry update at the outset of this Annual Update).
+This industry is projected to grow at an annual rate of 15% - which, according to IBISWorld, is the highest of any industry - over the five years through 2024-25, reaching \$3.7 billion115.
+This reflects rising consumer demand for information about the provenance of their food and assurances that farming practices take into account climate change by harnessing natural capital through methods such as regenerative agriculture (as discussed in the industry update at the outset of this Annual Update).